yeehawgit/MGT6033-AUD/3B demo answers.md

 (*3_DemoB5_Sentiment_Analysis_Building_A_Dictionary.txt*)

 14. **Correct Answer:** B
-**Explanation:** Multiple variants (e.g., "accord Number 2") represent the same root in different contexts or dictionary entries.
+**Explanation:** Multiple variants (e.g., "ACCORD#2") represent the same root in different contexts or dictionary entries.
-**Verbatim Quote:** "...what it means is you might have ... accord Number 2, accord Number 3 ... for various reasons those words appear multiple times."
+**Verbatim Quote:** "...what it means is you might have ...
+ACCORD#2, ACCORD#3 ... for various reasons those words appear multiple times."
 (*3_DemoB5_Sentiment_Analysis_Building_A_Dictionary.txt*)

 15. **Correct Answer:** B